-When ASUS PC Probe starts, a splash screen appears allowing you to select whether to show the screen again when you open PC Probe or not.
+When ASUS PC Probe starts, a splash screen appears allowing you to select whether or not to show the screen the next time you open PC Probe.
 To bypass this startup screen, clear the Show up in next execution check box.